-The royal commission found that Indigenous persons were not more likely to die in custody than non-Indigenous persons but were significantly over-represented in custody.
-Recent figures show that the over-representation of Indigenous persons in custody remains a problem in Australia and that rates of over-representation continue to increase (ABS 2017).
+In 1987 the Australian Government established the Royal Commission into Aboriginal Deaths in Custody (RCIADIC) in response to concerns about the number of Aboriginal and Torres Strait Islander people dying in custody.
+The RCIADIC found that Indigenous people were not more likely to die in custody than non-Indigenous people but were significantly over-represented in custody.
+Recent figures show that the over-representation of Indigenous people in custody remains a problem in Australia (ABS 2017).

-As the NDICP was established solely to monitor deaths that occur in police, youth and prison custody, it does not consider deaths in immigration detention centres.
+As the NDICP was established solely to monitor deaths that occur in prison, police custody and youth detention, it does not consider deaths in immigration detention centres.

-The definitions used to determine whether an individual’s death should be included as a death in custody are based on recommendations of the Royal Commission into Aboriginal Deaths in Custody (see Box 1).
+The definitions used to determine whether an individual’s death should be included as a death in custody are based on recommendations of the RCIADIC (see Box 1).
 The definition of a death in police custody was expanded following a resolution of the Australasian Police Ministers Council to include other close contact deaths that occurred during police operations (Category 1b) and deaths that occurred during custody-related police operations that did not involve close contact with the deceased (Category 2).
 Prior to this change, only deaths in institutional settings were recorded (Category 1a).

 Deaths occurring in the following circumstances are excluded from the NDICP: